 Next, derived singleton alleles at 4-fold degenerate sites were used to quantify the number of G/C to A/T mutations relative to A/T to G/C mutations and thus infer an estimate of AT mutation bias from population data.
 Again, we find that m is close to 1.0 (i.e., no mutation bias towards A/T) in both P. tetraurelia and P. sexaurelia, with the predicted GC content under mutation equilibrium being remarkably close to that of their 4-fold degenerate sites (Table 1).
 These results suggest that the composition of 4-fold degenerate sites is mostly determined by mutation.
 The same can be seen by calculating the strength of selection (S = 4Nes) favoring A/T at 4-fold degenerate sites.
 As S usually takes values between 0.1 and 4.0 (Lynch 2007; Long, Sung, et al. 2018) and we obtain much lower magnitudes (0.0-0.5) in the P. aurelia species (Table 1), we infer negligible or weak selection at 4-fold degenerate sites, consistent with absence of codon bias at the third position.

 In contrast to the P. aurelia species, we infer a significant AT mutation bias in P. caudatum (Table 1), yielding a predicted GC content at equilibrium of ~17%, with the observed GC content in intergenic and tRNA regions (16% and 20%) being remarkably close to this value.
 These calculations suggest that genome-wide GC content in P. caudatum mitochondria is mostly governed by mutation bias, and that there has been a major shift in mutation bias along the branch leading to the P. aurelia species.

+A possible confounding factor affecting these analyses is the presence of chunks of mitochondrial sequence in the nuclear genome, also known as NUMTs (“Nuclear mitochondrial DNA sequences”).
+In general, the nuclear dualism of ciliates would be expected to result in few to no NUMTs being present in significant quantities as the highly polyploid macronucleus contributes nothing to future generations while the germline micronucleus is transcriptionally silent and heterochromatinized (thus less susceptible to insertions of NUMTs).
+Nevertheless, the possibility that NUMTs are present in Paramecium genomes cannot be dismissed, especially given that no micronucleus assemblies are available and even the macronucleus ones are entirely complete.
+To account for this possibility, we carried out a parallel reanalysis of our data using a more conservative set of SNPs for all species, derived by mapping all sequenced reads to the mitochondrial reference genome and the macronuclear reference genome simultaneously, and subsequently excluding all sites that exhibit heterozygous genotypes (if NUMTs are the source of these variants, their genotypes would be heterozygous).
+We found that most variant positions and their allele frequencies do not change (Supplementary Table 4) and that n/s values for all genes are highly correlated (R2 of 0.88, 0.99, and 0.67 in P. tetraurelia, P. sexaurelia, P. caudatum respectively; Supplementary Figure 15).
+Most importantly, only a very slight change in the inferred mutation spectrum from population data is observed between the two sets of analyses, with the AT mutation bias in the conservative SNP set being 1.102 in P. tetraurelia (using 41 SNPs), 2.058 in P. sexaurelia (using 99 SNPs), and 6.479 in P. caudatum (using 30 SNPs).

 Recombination in Paramecium mitochondrial genomes